Home / Methodology

 Methodology and evidence interface

-Approved before testing.Boundaries, access expectations, timing, and communication plans are confirmed before work begins.
+Testing starts with agreement.
+Targets, exclusions, access, timing, and communication are confirmed before work begins.

-Tools broaden the review, but material findings are confirmed manually so the output reflects real exposure, not scanner noise.
+Tools help find signals.
+Important findings are checked manually so the report reflects real exposure rather than scanner noise.

 Follow-up and handoff